ridgekuhn/arklone-arkos/README.md

 Retroarch path units are generated automatically by [generate-retroarch-units.sh](/systemd/scripts/generate-retroarch-units.sh)

-The script supports multiple instances of RetroArch, and the following settings in retroarch.cfg:
+The script supports multiple instances of RetroArch, and all permutations of the following settings in retroarch.cfg:
 ```
 `savefile_directory`
 `savefiles_in_content_dir`